que-etc/resize-observer-polyfill/README.md

 A polyfill for ResizeObserver API.

-Implements event based tracking of changes in elements dimensions.
+Implements event based tracking of changes in the dimensions of elements.
 Uses MutationsObserver and falls back to an infinite dirty checking cycle if the first one is not supported.
 Handles long running CSS transitions/animations, attributes and nodes mutations along with changes made by :hover pseudo-class (optional).

-Written in ES6 and compliant with the [spec](http://rawgit.com/WICG/ResizeObserver/master/index.html).
-Doesn't contain any publicly available methods or properties except for those described in the spec.
-Size is 4.4kb when minified and gzipped.
+Compliant with the [spec](http://rawgit.com/WICG/ResizeObserver/master/index.html).
+Doesn't contain any publicly available methods except for those described in the spec.
+Size is 3.4kb when minified and gzipped.

 [Live demo](http://que-etc.github.io/resize-observer-polyfill) (won't run in IE9).